101 - Schrödinger's CAT Scan

 This piece took me an embarrassingly long time to name.
 I knew exactly how I wanted it to look and what I wanted it to represent, but the name (unbelievably) eluded me for days.

 Schrödinger's cat is a famous 1935 thought experiment by physicist Erwin Schrödinger to show how weird quantum mechanics gets when scaled up: imagine a cat sealed in a box with a radioactive atom that has a 50/50 chance of decaying in an hour—if it does, it triggers poison and kills the cat; if not, kitty lives.
-Until you open the box and look, quantum rules say the atom (and thus the cat) exists in "superposition"—both decayed/not and dead/alive at once—highlighting the absurdity of applying tiny-particle weirdness to everyday objects like cats, questioning when/why reality "collapses" to one outcome upon observation.
+Until you open the box and look, quantum rules say the atom (and thus the cat) exists in "superposition" (both decayed/not and dead/alive at once) highlighting the absurdity of applying tiny-particle weirdness to everyday objects like cats, questioning when/why reality "collapses" to one outcome upon observation.

 And yes, I do realise that the scan itself becomes an ‘observer’ meaning that the collapse would occur into one state or the other, but let’s not get too hung up on scientific accuracy and just enjoy this visual metaphor.
-Feat.
-The death motifs from piece number 92.

 Available in 4 hand numbered limited editions of 600, premium fine art museum-grade archival quality prints, from only $195.